DSP-on-Wine/red-wine-quality/README.md

 - Input details of new wine to receive predictions.
 - Upload a CSV file containing test datasets to obtain batch predictions.
 - Review all past predictions made by you within a specific time frame.
+  Note: Ensure to adjust the start and end dates in the app according to the time intervals during which you made predictions.

-These functionalities empower you to interact comprehensively with the application, from exploring the dataset to utilizing the prediction capabilities, enhancing your overall user experience.
+These functionalities allow you to interact comprehensively with the application, from exploring the dataset to using the prediction capabilities, enhancing your overall user experience.

 ### Data Preparation Using `data_preparation.ipynb`